httpwg/http-extensions/draft-thomson-http-encryption.md

 ### salt

 * Parameter Name: salt
-* Purpose: Provide a source of entropy for derivation of the content encryption key.
+* Purpose: Provide a source of entropy for derivation of a content encryption key.
 This value is mandatory.
 * Reference: this document

 ### rs